2023 Best Drama & Theater Arts Schools in Virginia

 Full Drama & Theater Arts at James Madison University Report

 Out of the 12 schools in Virginia that were part of this year’s ranking, John Tyler Community College landed the # 4 spot on the list.
-Located in the large suburb of Chester, John Tyler Community College is a public school with a moderately-sized student population.
+Located in the large suburb of Chester, John Tyler Community College is a public college with a medium-sized student population.

 Read full report on Drama & Theater Arts at John Tyler Community College

-George Mason University came in at #6 in this year’s edition of the Best Drama & Theater Arts Schools in Virginia ranking.
-Located in the large suburb of Fairfax, GMU is a public college with a very large student population.
+With a ranking of #6, George Mason University did quite well on this year’s best schools for drama and theater arts students.
+Located in the suburb of Fairfax, GMU is a public school with a very large student population.

 Theater majors at GMU take out an average of $26,851 in student loans while working on their egree.

-Shenandoah University did quite well in this year’s ranking of the best schools for drama and theater arts students.
-It came in at #7 on the list.
+With a ranking of #7, Shenandoah University did quite well on this year’s best schools for drama and theater arts students.
 Located in the small city of Winchester, Shenandoah is a private not-for-profit school with a small student population.

 Theater majors at Shenandoah take out an average of $27,000 in student loans while working on their egree.